 Moving a Machine

-Minimum cost for moving a machine from one person's house to another person's house is $350.
+Minimum cost for moving a machine from one person's house to another person's house is $475 ($650 if over 50 miles away).
 These moves usually take at least 3 hours.
 Part of this time includes showing you how to use the machine and doing minor repairs and changing lights.
-If more work is needed, additional charges apply at $100 an hour.
+If more work is needed, additional charges apply at $100 an hour beyond 3 hours.
 Any parts are also extra.

 We WILL NOT move a machine from a basement where the only exit is the inside the house staircase.